gdscuiz/30daysofml/docs/index.md

 > Vouchers are limited to the first people that pass the exams.

 ### Who is eligible to join
-Anyone willing to become a Machine learning expert is welcome to join.
+Anyone willing to become a Machine learning expert is welcome to join

 ### What's next

 All attendees will get the chance to take part in the ongoing [#MLOlympiad](https://www.kaggle.com/c/ml-olympiad-gdscuiz-and-tfugagadir) organized by [@TFUGAgadir](https://www.meetup.com/TFUGAgadir).

 ### Program Managers

-If you face any problem or have any questions feel free to contact the program managers.
+If you face any problem or have any question feel free to contact the program managers.

 **Managers:**

 - 30DaysOfML Manager: **Taha Bouhsine**  @skywolfmo ***contact@tahabouhsine.me***